Neural Eigenfunctions Are Structured Representation Learners: Experiments

 \subsection{Node Representation Learning on Graphs}

 We then apply Neural Eigenmap to OGBN-Products~\citep{hu2020open}, one of the most large-scale node property prediction benchmarks, with $2,449,029$ nodes and $61,859,140$ edges.
 We omit small-scale benchmarks since a large abundance of nodes are particularly important for Neural Eigenmap to learn generalizable representations.
-We use the graph kernel and specify $g$ with a 11-layer MLP encoder followed by a projector.
+We use the graph kernel and specify the neural eigenfunction with a 11-layer MLP encoder followed by a projector.
 We set the encoder width to $2048$ and equip it with residual connections~\citep{he2016deep} to ease optimization.
 The projector is identical to that in \cref{sec:exp-1}.
 The training is performed on all nodes for 20 epochs using a LARS~\citep{you2017large} optimizer with batch size $16384$, weight decay $0$, and learning rate 0.3 (accompanied by a cosine decay schedule).
 We tune $\alpha$ according to the linear probe accuracy on validation data and finally set it to $0.3$.

 After training, we assess the representations yielded by the encoder with linear probe.
 The training of the linear classifier lasts for $100$ epochs under a SGD optimizer with batch size $256$, weight decay $10^{-3}$, and learning rate $10^{-2}$ (with cosine decay).
 We experiment with varying numbers of training labels for performing linear probe to examine representation quality systematically.
 We compare to two non-parametric node embedding approaches, Laplacian Eigenmap and node2vec: the computed node embeddings are augmented to node features, on which MLP classifiers are trained.
 We include two other baselines GCN and MLP, which are directly trained on raw node features.
-The baselines are implemented with the public codebase\footnote{ \url{https://github.com/snap-stanford/ogb/tree/master/examples/nodeproppred/products}.}.
-MLP baselines all have three layers of width $512$, and it is empirically observed that larger models cannot bring considerable gains.
+We base the implementation on the public codebase\footnote{ \url{https://github.com/snap-stanford/ogb/tree/master/examples/nodeproppred/products}.}.
+MLP baselines all have three layers of width $512$, and it is empirically observed larger width cannot bring considerable gains.